samthebest/dump/agile-data-and-tdd.md

 3. They encourage manual testing
 4. They cannot be tracked by git (they are stored as JSON, not code)
 5. Your output, your business value, has a dependency on a software environment
-6. It is now difficult for non-data proffesionals to use your code

 In essence you are coupling your output to yourself and your environment.
 Use the environment to write the code, but plan to deliver something independent of that environment.
 The solution is to maintain two repositories, one for libraries and entry points, the other for notebooks.
 Use the notebooks for playing, fiddling and exploring, but also use an IDE to produce production worthy code that has tests and commit this into the other repository.